electron-userland/electron-builder/docs/Options.md

 | --- | ---
 | package | <a name="BintrayOptions-package"></a>The Bintray package name.
 | repo | <a name="BintrayOptions-repo"></a>The Bintray repository name.
 Defaults to `generic`.
+| user | <a name="BintrayOptions-user"></a>The Bintray user account.
+Used in cases where the owner is an organization.

 <a name="GithubOptions"></a>
 ### `.build.publish` GitHub